top of page

 Long-Term Commitment

 Hair restoration is a lifestyle commitment to physiological balance.
-Stopping treatment does not cause extra hair loss, but it does return the patient to their original aging trajectory.
+Stopping treatment does not cause extra hair loss, but it does return you to your original aging trajectory.

 Comments